 Panama City, Panama

-The cost of the program varies depending on how long you want the visa issued for.
+The cost of the program varies depending on how long you want the visa issued.
 Unfortunately, it doesn’t offer Thai citizenship.
-Otherwise, Bangkok could be a perfect destination as a tax free bustling big city in Asia.
+Otherwise, Bangkok could be a perfect destination as a tax-free bustling big city in Asia.

 Almost anywhere can be a tax haven if you plan your affairs properly.
 You could live in multiple cities throughout the year and never become a resident in any of them.
 The cities we selected above are great for year-round living.
 Anyone could qualify as one of the best cities in the world to live.